Find Environmentally Friendly Wood

-Some define all-wood products as green because they are more natural than petroleum-based plastics.
-It's not that simple.
-Buying environmentally unfriendly wood can accelerate global climate change, threaten watersheds and other resources and waste energy.
+Sometimes all-wood products are defined as green because they’re more natural than plastics, which are petroleum-based.
+It's not that simple, though.
+There is such a thing as environmentally unfriendly wood.
+Buying it can help accelerate global climate change, threaten watersheds and other resources and waste energy.

 Sustain Healthy Forests

 In general, choose fast-growth species instead of endangered, old-growth wood.
-But it's not as simple as choosing pine over teak.
+But making green choices is not just a question of opting for pine over teak.
 It's more important to know the source of your wood.

 Another option avoids wood altogether.
 Bamboo, which is technically a grass, has received plenty of attention as a sustainable, versatile and strong alternative to wood.
 It grows about four times as quickly as most softwood trees.
-However, it also must be sustainably sourced.
+However, you must also make sure that any bamboo you use was sustainably sourced.
 The FSC doesn't certify bamboo forests.
 Instead, visit the International Network for Bamboo and Rattan for more information on finding sustainably sourced bamboo.

-One problem with bamboo, however, is that shipping flooring and other bamboo products from its Asian sources requires plenty of energy.
-Another option is to look for wood building supplies and other products on the Sustainable Woods Network Website.
+One problem with bamboo is that shipping flooring and other bamboo products from its Asian sources requires plenty of energy – which produces heavy carbon emissions.
+An alternative is to look for wood building supplies and other products on the Sustainable Woods Network website.
 The group helps consumers find locally sourced wood in 12 American states.
 The products cut transport energy while also supporting local economies.
-Many of the suppliers are involved in old-growth forest restoration projects that help improve, rather than simply maintain, forested lands.
+Many of the suppliers are involved in old-growth forest restoration projects that help improve, rather than simply maintain, forested lands in the United States.

 Finally, the best way to use old-growth hardwoods is to reuse the lumber.
 Reclaimed and salvaged wood is gaining popularity as homeowners look for sustainable options and a unique look.
 Take care when using salvaged wood.
 The imperfections of an old barn wall or wine cask add character and an antique aesthetic to the salvaged wood, but they also add problems.
 Salvaged wood may split easily and can have difficulty retaining fasteners.